-I began my teaching career in 1987 and, by 2011, I had already gotten used to the 40 to 50 minute period that most high school schedules implement.
-That's why I knew that, when I began teaching an afternoon Integrated Algebra class at a Jewish boys' high school in Brooklyn for the 2011-12 academic year, their 30 minute periods would take some getting used to.
+After that year, I took on an administrative position at the school and the workbook project was moved to the back burner.
+Then, in 2011, I somehow found the energy to teach an afternoon Integrated Algebra class at a Jewish boys' high school in Brooklyn.
+Having begun my teaching career in 1987, I was used to the 40 to 50 minute period that most high school schedules implement.
+That's why I knew that the 30 minute periods at the Yeshiva would take some getting used to.
 I knew we couldn't waste time having students take notes and copy problems into their notebooks, or even flip through pages of a textbook to find the explanations and exercises related to the class.
 So, I created and handed out a new multi-page worksheet every day.

 In 2013-14, New York State had begun to shift the curriculum from Integrated Algebra to a new Common Core Algebra I, and the timing couldn't have been better.
 I created a workbook that helped teachers transition from Integrated Algebra to Common Core Algebra by including and labelling topics from both curricula in one book.
 Having this book published and available on Amazon before any of the major textbook publishers had committed to the new curriculum led to a huge increase in sales.
 The following year, the book was updated to just cover the Common Core standards.